-The aim of this Letter is to answer these questions for a class of analytically tractable models, systems of M-component quantum rotors that encompass an infinite range spin glass and its 3d pure counterpart that models coarsening.
-Models of quantum rotors are nontrivial but still relatively simple and provide a coarse-grained description of Bose-Hubbard models and double layer antiferromagnets [15].
-The out of equilibrium drive is provided by two electron reservoirs that induce a current flowing through the system.
-In the simplest setting, each rotor is coupled to two independent reservoirs.
-We analyze the out of equilibrium dynamics in the large M limit.
-We find a phase transition (Fig. 1) between a QNESS ( $V \neq 0$ ) and an ordered phase, we study its critical properties, and we discuss the effect of the environment.
+tors are non-trivial but still relatively simple and provide a coarse-grained description of physical systems such as Bose-Hubbard models and double layer antiferromagnets [15].
+The out of equilibrium drive is provided by two external electron reservoirs that induce a current flowing through the system.
+In the simplest setting [9] each rotor is coupled to two independent reservoirs.
+Using the Schwinger-Keldysh formalism we analyze the out of equilibrium dynamics in the large M limit.
+We find a phase transition, see Fig. 1, between a QNESS ( $V \neq 0$ ) and an ordered phase, we study its critical properties and we discuss the effect of the environment.